 We provide student accommodations including camping space, access to composting toilets and shower facilities.
 These accommodations are already included in the price of the Workshop.
 Please note: cell phone reception is very poor, and land line telephone use will be available only in the case of an emergency.
 There will be limited internet access on the property.

 For students that do not wish to camp, indoor accommodations may be available very near to the workshop site.

 Travel directions and a packing list will be provided to workshop participants.

-The 2015 Straw Bale Workshop is located 15 minutes outside of Berea, Kentucky (map) at the working farm of Tim Hensley and Jane Post, located on 200 acres of gorgeous wooded land nestled in the Appalachian mountains.
-This year, The Year of Mud is helping Tim and Jane to build a small off-grid straw bale home, and this project will serve as the site of our Straw Bale Workshop.
+The 2014 Cob Building Workshop is located 15 minutes outside of Berea, Kentucky (map) at the working farm of Tim Hensley and Jane Post, located on 200 acres of gorgeous wooded nestled in the Appalachian mountains.
+This year, The Year of Mud is helping Tim and Jane to build a small off-grid straw bale home, and this project will serve as the site and backdrop to portions of our cob workshop.

 The Year of Mud Workshop Testimonials

 “We have talked nonstop about the workshop.
 It was GREAT!
 We learned a lot and are really inspired.
 I think that anytime I want to learn something I will start with a workshop… I am recommending your workshop to everyone.” – Callie C., Cob Oven Workshop 2013 participant

 “Loved learning things I never knew before, working with other folks, accomplishing things together that we could not do alone, [and] seeing something big come together before our eyes.
 Ziggy and April were wonderful organizers and hosts.
 Lots of thought and preparation!” – Margaret W., Timber Framing Workshop 2013 participant